fopelite/VerilogGuides/windows-scoop.md

 ## Updates
 This step is *optional*.

-If you want to keep your packages installed via scoop up-to-date, you have to download the package git, so you have to run once:
+scoop can automatically update your installed packages.
+For this process the tool git is used, which you can install with

 ```ps1
 scoop install git
 ```

-Now you can update all of your packages at once (except `yosys`):
+Now you can update all of your installed packages at once
 ```ps1
 scoop update *
 ```